argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 * `tokenRef`: A `Secret` name and key containing the GitLab access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit and can only see public repositories.
 (Optional)
 * `labels`: Labels is used to filter the MRs that you want to target.
 (Optional)
 * `pullRequestState`: PullRequestState is an additional MRs filter to get only those with a certain state.
 Default: "" (all states)
+* `insecure`: By default (false) - Allow for self-signed TLS certificates.

+You can configure self-signed TLS certificates for Gitlab by [mounting self-signed certificate to the applicationset controller](./Add-self-signed-TLS-Certs.md).

 ## Gitea